25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

         if (other == null) return false;
         return (this.PartId.Equals(other.PartId));
     }
-// Should also override == and != operators.
+// Should also override == and != operators
 }

 // Create a list of parts
 List<Part> parts = new List<Part>();

-// Add parts to the list.
+// Add parts to the list
 parts.Add(new Part() { PartName = "crank arm", PartId = 1234 });
 parts.Add(new Part() { PartName = "chain ring", PartId = 1334 });
 parts.Add(new Part() { PartName = "regular seat", PartId = 1434 });